iterative/dvc.org/content/docs/user-guide/tracking-existing-data.md

 external locations to your project, and start tracking it at the same time.
 See also [Data Access](/doc/start/data-access).

-In either case, one or more files ending with the `.dvc` extension ("dot DVC file") are created in the project, containing the information to track the target data over time.
+In any case, one or more files ending with the `.dvc` extension ("dot DVC file") are created in the project, containing the information to track the target data over time.

-> Note `.dvc` files are meant to be versioned with Git (in Git-enabled
+> Note `.dvc` files are meant to be versioned with Git (if enabled in the
-> <abbr>repositories</abbr>).
+> <abbr>repository</abbr>).

 ## Dot DVC files